How Worried Should You Be If Your Immigration Case Is Seriously Delayed?

 It's bad.
 How long you'll wait for a decision on a visa or green card application depends in part on what you're seeking and where you live, as shown in these examples:

-• U.S. citizens applying for green cards for spouses and young children face waits of up to 14 months for government approval of the I-130 petition that starts off the process.
-Such long waits are particularly common if you live in Texas or areas served by the the USCIS (U.S. Citizenship and Immigration Services) Texas or Potomac Service Center.
-Here's the worst part: I-130 approval is only a green light, giving the immigrant the go-ahead to proceed with their green card application.
+• U.S. citizens applying for green cards for spouses as well as parents and young children face waits of approximately 14 months for government approval of the I-130 petition that starts off the immigration process.
+But further steps are ahead.
+U.S. Citizenship and Immigration Services (USCIS's) I-130 approval is only a green light, giving the immigrant the go-ahead to proceed with their green card application.
 That means—you guessed it—more waiting ahead.
-No actually, here's the worst part: In cases where the foreign spouse lives overseas, they will have a tough time getting so much as a tourist visa (B-2) to visit during this long wait.
-After all, U.S. immigration authorities will suspect them of having the nefarious secret wish to stay in the U.S. permanently, based on on their pending I-130 or green card application; which thus disqualifies them from receiving a tourist visa.
+And in cases where the foreign spouse lives overseas, they will have a tough time getting so much as a tourist visa (B-2) to visit the United States during this long wait.
+After all, U.S. immigration authorities will suspect them of having the nefarious secret wish to stay in the U.S. permanently, based on on their pending I-130 or green card application; which thus disqualifies them from receiving a tourist visa or some other nonimmigrant (temporary) visas.

-• Green card holders wanting to take the next step and apply for U.S. citizenship face waits of up to two years after submitting their N-400 before they're so much as interviewed by USCIS.
+• Green card holders wanting to take the next step and apply for naturalized U.S. citizenship face waits of anywhere from 6 to 13 months after submitting their N-400 before they're so much as interviewed by USCIS.
 And then they might wait months longer for a decision (if questions came up at the interview or USCIS requested more documents) or swearing-in ceremony.

-• Asylum-seekers in immigration court proceedings wait an average of four and a half years for a decision.
-The backlog of applicants is huge; over 660,00 are still waiting to go before a judge for a hearing.
+• Asylum-seekers who apply on their own (affirmatively) are will be waiting along with over 500,000 others.
+Although recent applications are currently being put first in line, it's easy for cases to get delayed and bogged down.
+Applicants who are in immigration court proceedings wait years for a decision.
+The backlog of cases (asylum and others) is at record levels; over 3 million people are still awaiting a judge's hearing or decision.
 The toll on applicants who've fled to the U.S. for their lives is huge.
-They face separation from family, difficult financial circumstances (few are eligible for a work permit), and the ongoing stress of wondering whether they will one day be deported to the country that persecuted them.
+They face separation from family, difficult financial circumstances (many are not eligible for a work permit), and the ongoing stress of wondering whether they will one day be deported to the country that persecuted them.

 This list of examples could go on.
 Suffice it to say, there's almost no corner of the immigration law world where processing is going quickly or smoothly.